-Step 2: Proceed to a room in your home with your guiding worksheet and a pencil.
+2. Proceed to a room in your home with your guiding worksheet and a pencil.

 Before beginning this process, make sure you are at home and have at least half an hour to an hour to take the walk through.

-Where you start this process within your home does not matter as much because you will be completing your home-walk in its entirety, but I would suggest starting in the room you wish to change first to get the juices flowing.
+Where you start this process within your home does not matter as much because you will be completing your home-walk-through in its entirety, but I would suggest starting in the room you wish to change first to get the juices flowing.

-Step 3: Jot down your answers to the guiding questions.
+3. Jot down your answers to the guiding questions.